hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 5-10 minutes (depends on connection speed).***

-*QGIS* is a powerful tool for viewing, creating and editing geospatial data that can be useful in Pre- and post-processing.
+*QGIS* is a powerful tool for viewing, creating, and editing geospatial data that can be useful in Pre- and post-processing.
 Detailed installation guidelines are provided on the [Geospatial (GIS) page on this website](geo_software.html).
 The short path to install *QGIS* on Debian Linux is via *Terminal*:

 ```
 sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable